Scripps College: Student life

 The Scripps student body consists of 1109 students as of 2019.
 Roughly half of students are white, and nearly all are female.
 The median family income of Scripps students is $160,700, with 49% of students coming from the top 10% highest-earning families and 15% from the bottom 60%.

 Residential life

 Scripps is a residential campus, with nine halls and on-campus apartments providing living arrangements for all four years of undergraduate study.
 In 2017, The Princeton Review included Scripps in several of their rankings, such as "Best College Dorms" (#5), "Most Beautiful Campus" (#12), and "Best Campus Food" (#13).

 All residence halls are mixed-class halls; first-year students, sophomores, juniors, and seniors live in one shared community.
-The number of residents in each hall ranges from 70 to 120, and each is governed by a Hall Council made up of five officers elected by the residents of that hall.
+The number of residents in each hall ranges from 70 to 120.

-In October 2014, an anonymous donor gifted Scripps College with $10 million to support the construction of a tenth residence hall named Nan Elizabeth Walsh Schow Hall.
+In October 2014, an anonymous donor gave $10 million to support the construction of a tenth residence hall, named Nan Elizabeth Walsh Schow Hall.